Masterzach32/SideScrollerProject/README.md

 --

 0.0.2: Coming to a computer near you in April!
-- Fixed all rendering issues
+- Fixed most rendering issues
 - State system has been redesigned
-- Sword swing *(scratch)* range reduced to 30 and damage increased to 10
+- Sword swing *(scratch)* range reduced to 35 and damage increased to 12
 - Bullet speed *(fireball speed)* increased by over 300% and damage increased to 6
 - Basic enemies have had their health and damage doubled
 - Player health increased to 50
 - Mouse Input for attacks
 - FPS counter added
+- Options menu added
 - More changes to come before the update is released!

 ### Issues: